atsyplenkov/pastum/README.md

 - By default, the column names are renamed following the PascalCase [convention](https://www.freecodecamp.org/news/snake-case-vs-camel-case-vs-pascal-case-vs-kebab-case-whats-the-difference/#kebab-case) _(i.e., non-machine friendly column names like 'Long & Ugly column💥' will be transformed to 'LongUglyColumn')_.
 However, the user can specify the preferred naming convention in the settings — `pastum.defaultConvention`.

 - Since `v0.2.0`, users can control the [decimal separator](https://en.m.wikipedia.org/wiki/Decimal_separator) _(e.g., '.' in `12.45`)_ and the digit group separator _(i.e., in numbers over 999)_ through the `pastum.decimalPoint` config.
-By default, it is set up for a dot (.) as the decimal separator and a comma (,) as the group separator.
+By default, it is set up for a dot (`.`) as the decimal separator and a comma (`,`) as the group separator.

+- Since `v0.3.0`, users can control the library declaration pasted with the dataframe (e.g., `import pandas as pd` in Python or `using DataFrames` in Julia) through the `pastum.libraryDeclaration` config.

 # IDE support
 The extension has almost zero dependencies and is expected to work with any Code OSS-based IDE.
-It was tested with the latest release version of VS Code (1.94.2) and the pre-release version of [Positron IDE](https://github.com/posit-dev/positron) (2024.11.0-69).
 So, if you are using VS Code, go to the [VS Code Marketplace](https://marketplace.visualstudio.com/items?itemName=atsyplenkov.pastum); otherwise, visit the [Open VSX Registry](https://open-vsx.org/extension/atsyplenkov/pastum).

 # Questions and Feature Requests
 There's a lot going on with the development of new features in Pastum.
-If you have any questions or something is not working, feel free to [open an issue](https://github.com/atsyplenkov/formalist/issues) or start a conversation on [BlueSky](https://bsky.app/profile/anatolii.nz).
+If you have any questions or something is not working, feel free to [open an issue](https://github.com/atsyplenkov/pastum/issues) or start a conversation on [BlueSky](https://bsky.app/profile/anatolii.nz).

 # Contributions
 Contributions are welcome!
 If you'd like to contribute, please, fork, submit a PR and I'll merge it.